craftcms/docs/docs/5.x/reference/twig/tags.md

 The `expires` tag accepts a single, optional expression beginning with either `in` or `on`.

 `in`
-:   Uses specified duration expression to set cache headers:
+:   Uses a duration expression to set cache headers:

     - `{% expires in 1 week %}`
     - `{% expires in 2 hours %}`